 Chances are, you have heard early morning hit songs from birds before.
 Birding enthusiasts call the early morning show the dawn chorus.
 It usually starts as early as 4 A.M. and lasts several hours.
 While birds can showcase their singing flair any time of the day, it is the dawn chorus which is more audible and consistent.

 The author is on a tour of all 30 districts of Rwanda.
-His Musanze expedition is sponsored by The Peakspot Lodge, My Hill Ecolodge, Beyond the Gorillas Experience, Volcano Residence, Migano Hotel, Kingfisher Journeys, Crema Cafe and Ndaza Escape.
+His Musanze expedition is sponsored by The Peakspot Lodge, My Hill Ecolodge, Beyond the Gorillas Experience, Volcanoes Residence, Migano Hotel, Crema Cafe, Ndaza Escape and Exposure.